kingcean/blog-web/blog/2016/dom-size.md

 }
 ```

-For window, it contains a parent property to point to the parent window.
+For `window`, it contains a `parent` property to point to its parent window.

 ```typescript
 if (!!(element as any as Window).parent) {